 Before I get into how I know that my Rachel HONAKER was the daughter of Frederick and Rachel, I want to introduce you to the National Association of Hans Jacob Honaker Families, Inc.

-The Honaker Family Association (HFA) was organized in 1989, at Pulaski, Virginia.
+The Honaker Family Association (HFA) was organized in 1989, in Pulaski, Virginia.
 In 1992 the Association was incorporated as a non-profit organization in the State of Virginia as the National Association of Hans Jacob Honaker Families, Inc. with its headquarters in Alexandria.
 In 1998 they published the book The Honaker Family in America, edited by Frieda Patrick Davison (Gateway Press, Inc., Baltimore, MD, © 1998 by The National Association of Hans Jacob Honaker Families).
 As updates and corrections from descendants are sent to the HFA they produce supplements to the book updating the material.
 The HFA has sold all copies of the book and there are no plans to reprint or publish an updated version due to the cost.

 Which Rachel was the daughter of Frederick HONAKER?

 I had a time trying to convince the Honaker Family that [our] Rachel was from this line.
 Her half and full siblings sold their part of Frederick’s land and she was listed in the deed records right in the middle of the rest of their deeds.
 The Honaker association finally accepted her as the daughter of Frederick with the deed.
-It just goes to show not to stay focused on your specific ancestor but the whole group of related or possible relations…..
+It just goes to show not to stay focused on your specific ancestor but on the whole group of related or possible relations…..

-As he wrote above Lyle was able to clear up part of a mix-up concerning several ladies named Rachel HONAKER in 2001.
+Lyle was able to clear up part of a mix-up concerning several ladies named Rachel HONAKER in 2001.
 The HFA considered him the research authority on the WOOD line and wrote the following in their supplement:

 “There is mass confusion among Rachels here.
 Researchers reported that this and two other Rachels married William Brown in Monroe Co., W.Va.
 The others were this Rachel’s niece, Rachel (Frederick, Jacob) and her cousin Rachel (Jacob).
 Present evidence is sufficient to determine that this Rachel married Elijah Wood.
 We are unable to determine now which of the other Rachels married William Brown.
 To further complicate things, Elijah Wood married, second, Rachel Louisa McGraw prior to the 1870 census.”